Jenny Everywhere

 Jenny Everywhere, also known as "The Shifter", is an open-source, freely licensed character, created by Canadian comic book artist Steven Wintle.
 The character was co-developed by members of the Barbelith online community.

 Jenny Everywhere was created when her creators could not find any other truly open-source or public domain characters.
 She is described both as existing in every reality and being able to shift between realities.
 This gives the character the ability to be inserted into the continuity of any existing or new work, such as various comics and webcomics.
 The concept may be extended to other media as well.

 Conception

 On creating the character, Steven Wintle described her by saying:

 She has short, dark hair.
 She usually wears aviation goggles on top of her head and a scarf around her neck.
 Otherwise, she dresses in comfortable clothes.
 She is average size and has a good body image.
 She has loads of confidence and charisma.
 She appears to be Asian or Native American.
 She has a ready smile.

 He went on to describe her as "if Tintin listened to Le Tigre and joined the Fantastic Four.
 She's excitable, passionate, attentive, curious, and caring.
 Like Captain Marvel, she's just a really powerful kid."
 Jenny's creation was in part inspired by Octobriana.

+On occasion, the character is genderswapped in some media, being often (but not always) named Jerry or Johnny Everywhere.
+In his second appearance, The Death of Jenny Everywhere, he was depicted as a transgender male, but this was not a widely adopted aspect of the character.